qwc-services/qwc-services.github.io/src/topics/Editing.md

 # Editing

-QWC2 offers comprehensive editing support through a variety of plugins:
+QWC offers comprehensive editing support through a variety of plugins:

 - The [`Editing`](../references/qwc2_plugins.md#editing) plugin allows creating, editing and removing features of an editable vector layer.
 It supports editing both geometry and attributes, displaying customizeable attribute forms.
 - The [`AttributeTable`](../references/qwc2_plugins.md#attributetable) plugin also allows creating, editing and removing features of an editable vector layer.
 It displays all features of the editable layer in a tabularized view, and allows editing attributes, but not geometries.
 Noteably, it will allow editing geometryless datasets.